keymanapp/keyman/windows/src/README.md

 7. Set environment variables per [notes below](#environment-variables): `KEYMAN_ROOT`, `DELPHI_STARTER`, `USERDEFINES`,
    `GIT_BASH_FOR_KEYMAN`, (`USE_PLUSMEMO`, `KEYMAN_ENCUMBERED_ROOT`).
 8. Add the **windows/lib** folder in the Keyman repository to your `PATH` environment variable (required for packages in Delphi).
+9. In order to run Keyman Developer in the development build, you need to specify where the https://github.com/keymanapp/CEF4Delphi_binary repo is on your system, with the registry setting `HKCU\Software\Keyman\Debug`, `Debug_CEFPath`.

 ### Release build prerequisites